 I left the theater reconsidering my life decisions again, while my brother balked about how he was “fine” with watching meaningless movies as long as they entertained him.
 He then suggested some profound Japanese films, such as Ghost in the Shell.
 I said yes, anything.
 I don’t care how mind-boggling the subject matter is anymore.
 At this point, I could probably take it.

 I need to begin a major research effort on the topic of morality.
-I do not feel particularly accepted in the hacker community due to my beliefs and values – or rather, that I even have any to begin with.
+I do not feel particularly accepted in the hacker community due to my beliefs and values – or rather, that I seem to have any to begin with.
 The topic of religion, for instance, is taboo, and any political belief other than the default liberal stance commonplace in the East Coast seems to be viewed as if it were 21st-century animism.

 From the liberal standpoint, I see a completely different definition of law.
 Law is a set of policies enforced by the government to promote and ensure human progress.
 What constitutes steps forward and not steps back is entirely at the discretion of politicians.
 Individuals are free to make any choice as long as it does not negatively impact the rest of society.

 From the conservative standpoint, law is an enforcement of moral standards designed to preserve stability.
 Tradition, rituals, and a strong set of values define a conservative culture where deviation from the norm is taught as a telltale sign for danger.
 The reasoning goes that stability has led to success, and therefore individuals should be guided into making consistent choices that lead to the making of a predictably successful society.